MicrosoftDocs/azure-dev-docs/articles/python/containers-in-azure-overview-python.md

 Python projects often make use of environment variables to pass data to code.
 For example, you might specify database connection information in an environment variable so that it can be easily changed during testing.
 Or, when deploying the project to production, the database connection can be changed to refer to a production database instance.

 Packages like [python-dotenv][27] are often used to read key-value pairs from an *.env* file and set them as environment variables.
-An *.env* file is useful when running in a virtual environment but isn't recommended when working with containers. **Don't copy the *.env* file into the Docker image, especially if it has sensitive information and the container will be made public.** Use the *\.dockerignore* file to exclude files from being copied into the Docker image.
+An *.env* file is useful when running in a virtual environment but isn't recommended when working with containers. **Don't copy the *.env* file into the Docker image, especially if it contains sensitive information and the container will be made public.** Use the *\.dockerignore* file to exclude files from being copied into the Docker image.
 For more information, see the section [Virtual environments and containers](#virtual-environments-and-containers) in this article.

 You can pass environment variables to containers in a few ways:

-1. Defined in the *Dockerfile* as an [ENV][45] instruction.
+1. Defined in the *Dockerfile* as [ENV][45] instructions.
-1. Passed in as `--build-arg` argument with the Docker [build][42] command.
+1. Passed in as `--build-arg` arguments with the Docker [build][42] command.
-1. Passed in as  `--secret` argument with the Docker build command and [BuildKit][29] backend.
+1. Passed in as  `--secret` arguments with the Docker build command and [BuildKit][29] backend.
 1. Passed in as `--env` or `--env-file` arguments with the Docker [run][43] command.

 The first two options have the same drawback as noted above with *\.env* files, namely that you're hardcoding potentially sensitive information into a Docker image.
 You can inspect a Docker image and see the environment variables, for example, with the command [docker image inspect][28].